NumairGoldeye/cs194-project/README.md

 AI:
 - The AI is close to working, but not quite there.
 To see the work we've done, look at the files in the AI folder.
+- To see what is there so far, create a game, but make one of the player's name "computer" (exactly, case-sensitive).
+That player will act automatically for a while, but eventually stop.
 - AIBrain.cs: Interface with necessary AI functions
 - AbstractAIBrain.cs: A little bit of implementation, makes it easy to subclass.
 - RandomAIBrain.cs: An AIBrain that randomly chooses where to place objects.
 Also cheats and gives itself extra resources